engelsjk/planeta/README.md

 # planeta

 Package ```planeta``` provides geospatial utilities for Go.
-It is intended to be an unaffiliated, stand-alone copy of [cockroach/pkg/geo](https://github.com/cockroachdb/cockroach/tree/master/pkg/geo), a library that powers the spatial data support in CockroachDB.
+It is an unaffiliated, stand-alone copy of [cockroach/pkg/geo](https://github.com/cockroachdb/cockroach/tree/master/pkg/geo), a library that powers spatial data support in CockroachDB.

 A work in progress.